Is Project Pandora Safe?

 - Scan dependencies — Use tools like

 npm audit,pip-audit, orsnykto check for known vulnerabilities in Project Pandora's dependency tree. - Review permissions — Understand what access Project Pandora requires.
-AI tools should follow the principle of least privilege.
+Software tools should follow the principle of least privilege.

 - Test in isolation — Run Project Pandora in a sandboxed environment before granting access to production data or systems.